Splittings of One-Ended Groups with One-Ended Halfspaces: Group splittings and their halfspaces

-\begin{definition}(Third definition of halfspaces)\\ Let $G\acts T$ be a splitting of a finitely generated group $G$ with minimal action and finitely generated edge stabilizers.
+\begin{definition} (Third definition of halfspaces)\\ Let $G\acts T$ be a splitting of a finitely generated group $G$ with minimal action and finitely generated edge stabilizers.
 A \emph{tree of spaces} for $G\acts T$ is a locally finite graph $X$ equipped with a geometric action of $G$, and a surjective $G$-equivariant map $p:X\to T$, such that: \begin{enumerate} \item $p$ is simplicial with respect to the first barycentric subdivision of $T$, and \item the $p$-preimages of vertices and edge midpoints in $T$ are connected. \end{enumerate} A tree of spaces can be constructed by modifying a Cayley graph of $G$, for instance apply \cite[Proposition 8.2]{MargolisShepherdStarkWoodhouse23} to $G$ with the discrete topology.
 Define a \emph{halfspace} of $X$ to be the preimage $p^{-1}(\h)$ of a halfspace $\h\in\cH(T)$.
 Write $\cH(X)$ for the set of halfspaces of $X$.
 Note that halfspaces of $X$ are connected subgraphs of $X$. \end{definition}

-We now prove that these three definitions of halfspace are well-defined and equivalent up to quasi-isometry.
-This is not as straightforward to prove as one might imagine, since the inclusion of a halfspace $\h\xhookrightarrow{}\Cay(G,S)$ (say for the second definition) is not necessarily a quasi-isometric embedding.
+In the following three lemmas we prove that these three definitions of halfspace are well-defined and equivalent up to quasi-isometry.
+This is not as straightforward to prove as one might imagine, since the inclusion of a halfspace $\h\xhookrightarrow{}\Cay(G,S)$ (say for the second definition) is not necessarily a quasi-isometric embedding (see Example \ref{ex:notqiemb}).

-\begin{lemma} The three definitions for halfspaces given above are coarsely well-defined and coarsely equivalent.
-More precisely, if we fix a splitting $G\acts T$ and a halfspace $\h$ of $T$, then the halfspace of $G\acts T$ corresponding to $\h$ remains the same up to quasi-isometry when we change the choice of finite generating set for $G$ and when we switch between the three definitions of halfspace (and when we change the orbit map $f$ from the second definition and the graph $X$ from the third definition).
-In particular, the notion of the halfspaces of a splitting $G\acts T$ being one-ended is well-defined.

-\end{lemma} \begin{proof} We begin by showing that the first definition is a special case of the second.
-Let $G=A*_C B$ be a non-trivial amalgam with $A, B$ and $C$ finitely generated, and let $G\acts T$ be the corresponding Bass--Serre tree.
-Let $v_A,v_B\in VT$ be the vertices stabilized by $A$ and $B$ respectively, and let $e$ be the edge joining $v_A$ and $v_B$.
-Let $\h\subseteq T$ be the halfspace bounded by $\hat{e}$ that contains $v_A$.
-Let $f:G\to VT$ be the orbit map given by $g\mapsto gv_A$ and let $S=S_A\cup S_B$ be the finite generating set for $G$ from the first definition.
-Then it is not hard to show that the halfspace $\h_A$ from the first definition is exactly the same as the halfspace from the second definition with vertex set $f^{-1}(\h)$ (with respect to generating set $S$).
-Similar arguments for $\h_B$ and for the $G$-translates of $\h_A$ and $\h_B$ show that the set of halfspaces from the first definition is the same as the set of halfspaces from the second definition.
-A similar argument works for HNN extensions.